foreach-across/across-development/README.md

 # IntelliJ

-Most Across repositories have an IntelliJ run configuration for each database to run all integration tests.
+Many Across repositories have an IntelliJ run configuration for each database to run all integration tests.
 Obviously you need to have the database(s) running using `docker-compose` (see above).